defold/doc/docs/en/tutorials/war-battles.md

     ![add images](images/war-battles/add_images.png)

-6. With the animation group marked, select <kbd>Scene ▸ Play</kbd> from the menu to preview the animation.
+6. With the animation group marked, select <kbd>View ▸ Play</kbd> from the menu to preview the animation.
 It will play back at full 60 FPS which is way too fast.
 Set the playback speed (*Fps* property) to 8.

     ![play animation](images/war-battles/play_animation.png)